Lake Effect Cloud Accounting

 - Subscription use is calculated hourly, i.e. if 1 VM Core was active in the previous hour, 1 Core Hour of usage will be added to your account.

-- There are no refunds for unused compute or storage purchases when the cloud hardware is replaced in 2021.
+- There are no refunds for unused compute or storage purchases

-- ALL instances, EBS volumes, S3 buckets, and snapshots will be deleted if a subscription is not renewed for an account.
+- ALL instances, volumes, S3 buckets, and snapshots will be deleted if a subscription is not renewed for an account.
 If you have multiple accounts, they all must have active, paid subscriptions or data will be deleted!

 CCR staff are able to provide consulting assistance with designing and setting up your cloud instances.
 Please contact us via the help portal to discuss what type of services you need and to allow us to quote you for the anticipated hours required.
 Prices are as follows:

 - UB rates**: System admins: $59.97 - Developers: $76.18/hour

 - Consulting must be purchased in 8 hour increments but can be used in 30 minute chunks.